aoout/obsidian-rss-copyist/README.md

 After these final preparations, you can run the `Get the newlest articles from all feeds` command to get the latest subscription articles.

+>[!note]
+>On the desktop side, the parsing effect is better than on the mobile side.

 ## FileTree Example

 ```